 - The run went very well today: we kept to a mellow pace, and took 1-minute walk breaks every 4 minutes, and generally enjoyed the festive atmosphere.

-- We got some excellent support from family: our mom and some friends waved at us at the finish line; our step-mom and our dad hosted us for lunch afterward (which was helped by the fact that they live four blocks away from Ocean Beach, San Francisco); and various family sent us loving messages before and afterward.
+- We got some excellent support from family: our mom and some friends waved at us at the finish line; our step-mom and our dad hosted us for lunch afterward (which was helped by the fact that they live four blocks away from San Francisco’s Ocean Beach, where the race finishes); and various family sent us loving messages before and afterward.

 - In my brother’s training process and in the final result, taking the slow-and-steady approach worked wonders.
 Not only did it prepare him for the distance (7 1/2 miles); also, our easy-going running approach today helped us both get to the finish line happy and healthy.